unrealwork/atsd-use-cases/research/chicago-l-train/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/4e2ef3cc/2/#fullscreen)

-While it is certainly possible that L ridership has peaked and will begin to decline in the future, a total of three such periods of stagnation were seen throughout the observation period of sixteen years leading to the conclusion that there are and always have been occasional decreases in annual ridership that are not necessarily indicative of true decline.
+While it is certainly possible that L ridership has peaked and will begin to decline in the future, a total of three such periods of stagnation are observable throughout the observation period of sixteen years leading to the conclusion that there are and always have been occasional decreases in annual ridership that are not necessarily indicative of true decline.

 #### 2001